Zanthras/NGU-IDLE-Tower-Automation/readme.md

  to run the program.
 Position a cmd window in such a way that its not overlapping the ngu idle window and run the exe.
 When you are ready to stop the program hit the backtick key (next to the number 1) That will cause the program to stop, if that has issues for any reason locking your computer screen will also cause it to crash which conveniently also stops it.
-You can temporarily pause/unpause the script at any time by hitting the "p" key.
-However the pause time will be included in all the per minute metrics thus making the run look worse.
+If you wish to temporarily pause the loop, hit the p key, to resume hit the p key again.

 ## Automation overview